 Indian science policy bibliography

-Rajiv Gandhi with then Dutch minister-president Ruud Lubbers at Schipol Airport in 1987.
-Gandhi espoused a mission-led science and technology policy that calls to mind the mission innovation currently promoted by the European Commission.
+Rajiv Gandhi with Dutch minister-president Ruud Lubbers at Schipol Airport in 1987.
+Gandhi espoused a mission-led science and technology policy that calls to mind the mission innovation currently promoted around the world.
 Image from the Dutch National Archives.

 Latest